Bormio - Ski Area Guide

 |12km||Cross Country Pistes|

-The Italian ski resort of Bormio is part of the Alta Valtellina ski area with access to 112 individual pistes.
+The Italian Ski Resort of Bormio is part of the Alta Valtellina ski area with access to 184km of downhill skiing, with 112 individual pistes, served by 62 ski lifts.
 In addition to the skiing in Bormio itself (39km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Alta Valtellina ski resorts of Livigno and Santa Caterina.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.